tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/09-Headers.md

 **<span class="smallcaps">SHOULD</span>**

 The If-Modified header is a pre-condition header used to instruct a client on the validity of the resource requested.

-Note that pre-condition handling is not required, but where appropriate should be considered.
+<ApiStandard id="HNZAS_SHOULD_CONSIDER_PRECONDITION_HANDLING" type="SHOULD" toolTip="Pre-condition If-Modified-Since/If-None-Match handling is not required but SHOULD be considered where appropriate.">Note that pre-condition handling is not required, but where appropriate **SHOULD** be considered.</ApiStandard>

 Pre-condition control can be a complex topic so in some cases the complexity may eclipse the value.

 Conditional header standards are available in [Hypertext Transfer Protocol (HTTP/1.1): Conditional Requests RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-conditional-requests)